Chinese Scientist Reveals He Helped Create First Genetically Edited Babies

-A Chinese scientist said that he helped create the world’s first genetically edited babies.
+A Chinese scientist has revealed that he helped create the world’s first genetically edited babies.

 According to a breaking news tweet from the Associated Press, the doctor revealed that he altered the DNA of twin girls.
-The Boston Globe reported the researcher, He Jiankui of Shenzhen, aka JK, used a powerful new tool called the CRISPR-cas9 to alter the babies’ genetics.
-JK studies in the U.S. at both Rice and Stanford universities before returning to start his lab called Southern University of Science and Technology of China in Shenzhen.
+The Boston Globe reported the researcher, He Jiankui, aka JK, of Shenzhen, used a powerful new tool called the CRISPR-cas9 to alter the babies’ genetics.
+JK studied in the U.S. at both Rice and Stanford universities before returning to China to start his lab, Southern University of Science and Technology of China in Shenzhen.
 U.S. scientist Michael Deem also worked on the project.

 Jiankui claimed he altered the genes of embryos for seven couples, and of those, one positive pregnancy test resulted.
 The altered genetics weren’t for eye color or to prevent a disease that is inherited.
-Instead, the goal of the move was to help the children who result from the embryos to resist the infection of the AIDS virus, HIV.
-Very few people naturally are resistant to the devastating disease.
+Instead, the goal of the move was to help the children who result from the embryos to resist the infection of HIV.
+Very few people are naturally resistant to the devastating virus.

-This type of gene editing research is banned in the U.S. due to ethical concerns as well as concerns that the DNA changes might harm other genes and pass to the next generation creating unforeseen problems.
+This type of gene editing research is banned in the U.S. due to ethical concerns, as well as concerns that the DNA changes might harm other genes and pass to the next generation creating unforeseen problems.
 However, in China, gene editing is not specifically outlawed — only human cloning is illegal there.

 For now, the parents have declined identification and have not given interviews.
 Plus, there’s no independent verification of Jiankui’s stunning claim because he has not attempted to publish it in a journal where the details would be independently vetted.